shanegibney/RubyonRailsCourseNotes/README.md

 ### 15. <a name="DatabaseSetup-InstallingPostgreSQL">Database Setup - Installing PostgreSQL</a>
 3min

 Using a database other than the default sqlite.
-Downlowad postgres from [https://postgresapp.com/](https://postgresapp.com/)
+Download postgres from [https://postgresapp.com/](https://postgresapp.com/) This has not proved successful.
+Need to install with Homebrew.
+See [section 16](InstallingthePostgresGem).

 Run PostGreSQL database on your computer locally.
 Open rail-app/config/databases.yml The default, development and test environments can be seen here.
 We want to keep the same type database for each environment so that we can detect any problems before we go live.

-Alter this file to
+Alter this file rail-app/config/databases.yml to

 ```
 default: &default